Study findings on Yoga and Arthritis

 Typically practiced in private, one-on-one sessions with a yoga instructor, who modifies various yoga poses to match your skill level, health status and fitness goals.

-“Because Viniyoga poses are highly adapted, they may appear quite different than they would in other yoga traditions,” says Steffany Moonaz, a yoga research consultant and therapist in Baltimore, Maryland and the founder of Yoga for Arthritis.
+“Because Viniyoga poses are highly adapted, they may appear quite different than they would in other yoga traditions,” says Steffany Moonaz, a yoga research consultant and therapist in Baltimore, Maryland.

 As its name suggests, Power Yoga is a vigorous and fast-paced practice that modifies poses from various practices, such as Ashtanga and Bikram, and provides a cardio workout in addition to strengthening and stretching.